 OPTIONAL MODULES TO GROW SMALL LAND CERTIFICATION IN THE UNITED STATES AND CANADA

-Section 12 in the Requirements for the SFI 2015-2019 (Extended through December 2021) Program address the process for SFI Inc. to develop optional modules.
-These modules are a way for the SFI program to address emerging issues and new opportunities.
-Modules are developed by SFI Inc, through a multi-stakeholder task group, and approved by the SFI Inc Board of Directors.
+Section 13 in the 2022 Standards and Rules addresses the process for SFI to develop optional modules.
+These modules are a way for SFI to address emerging issues and new opportunities.
+Modules are developed by SFI, through a multi-stakeholder task group, and approved by the SFI Board of Directors.

 The SFI Board of Directors approved two optional modules.

-The SFI Small-Scale Forest Management Module for Indigenous Peoples, Families and Communities applies in Canada.
+The SFI Small-Scale Forest Management Module for Indigenous Peoples and Families applies in Canada.
 It’s designed for landowners and managers in Canada that want a solution for group or individual certification.

 SFI SMALL LANDS GROUP CERTIFICATION MODULE